Tech Savvy Application

 Key elements of planning a Tech Savvy program

 - College or university campus: AAUW college/university (C/U) partner member institution agrees to serve as the Tech Savvy site

 - Affirmed AAUW branch or state support: Demonstrated collaboration by an AAUW-affiliated entity

-- Timeframe: Program will be minimum of seven hours, including provided breakfast and lunch
+- Time frame: Program runs a minimum of seven hours, including provided breakfast and lunch

-- Budget: Itemized Tech Savvy budget, with fundraising plan, to match AAUW grant support through branch fundraising efforts and in-kind donations
+- Budget: Itemized Tech Savvy budget with fundraising plan in addition to AAUW grant support through branch fundraising efforts and in-kind donations

-- Program for Adults: Speakers provide information for families on the value of relevant and rewarding STEM careers, as well as academic and financial preparation for college
+- Program for adults: Speakers provide information for families on relevant and rewarding STEM careers as well as academic and financial preparation for college

-- College Corner: Girls meet college representatives or alumni who provide information about STEM majors and programs at colleges or universities in the area at Tech Savvy U
+- College Savvy (optional): Girls meet college representatives or alumni who provide information about STEM majors and programs at local colleges or universities

-AAUW branch and state members will build a successful environment for Tech Savvy as local experts and AAUW will work to create a successful program and establish this new opportunity for girls.
+AAUW branch and state members will build a successful environment for Tech Savvy as local experts, and AAUW will work to create a successful program and establish this opportunity for girls.

 AAUW Branches/State Sites